HIOTio/HIOTProto/README.md

 HIP is a high level protocol for the Internet of Things.

 At the core of HIP is the device, an abstract representation of an IoT thing/device/gateway.
 Rather than focusing on the physical device configuration, HIP is concerned about how each device can add value to an IoT deployment.
-HIP achieves this by defining a number of roles which can be deployed and moved across any device.
+HIP achieves this by defining a number of roles which can be deployed and moved across devices.

 - <b>Sensor</b>, to collect telemetry data
 - <b>Controller</b>, to interact with real-world controls